 This Sweet Potato Breakfast Casserole is the perfect make-ahead breakfast or brunch option.
 Filled with protein, carbohydrates, and antioxidants, it’s a quick and easy sweet potato egg bake that’s especially great for runners and fitness enthusiasts.

 Back when I was marathon training, I would always look forward to some sort of egg dish post-run.
 Whether it be an omelet, a scramble with toast, or this vegetarian breakfast casserole, I just wanted eggs in some shape or form.

 I have several sweet potato recipes on my site, so it’s pretty apparent how much I love them.
-Of note, the sweet potato turkey burgers and sweet potato blueberry bread are probably some of unique ones that just WORK.
+Of note, the sweet potato turkey burgers and sweet potato blueberry bread are probably some of my favorites.